Status of Protections in the U.S. for Victims of Domestic Violence in Same-Sex Relationships

 March 28, 2019

-This issue brief examines how a state’s approach to recognizing the marital status of same-sex couples may impact or implicate the applicability of domestic violence statutes to unmarried victims in same-sex relationships.
-Included is a fact sheet examining laws regarding domestic violence and same-sex relationships in each state.
+This resource examines how a state’s approach to recognizing the marital status of same-sex couples may impact or implicate the applicability of domestic violence statutes to unmarried victims in same-sex relationships.

 While some states were well ahead of the curve in their gender-neutral approaches to marriage and legislation protecting same-sex couples, an overwhelming majority of states legally defined marriage as a union between one man and one woman and refused to recognize same-sex marriages performed in other jurisdictions.
 In 2015 came the landmark Supreme Court decision in Obergefell v.
 Hodges, 135 S.Ct.
 2584 (2015).
 Obergefell held that: (1) the right to marry is a fundamental right protected under the Due Process and Equal Protection Clauses of the Fourteenth Amendment; (2) same-sex couples may not be deprived of that right; and (3) states must recognize lawful same-sex marriages performed in other states.
 This decision provided a clear directive to states that same-sex couples have a fundamental right to marry, rendering any existing laws to the contrary unconstitutional.
 Obergefell was not only monumental because it legalized same-sex marriage, but because it also extended to same-sex married couples a multitude of benefits, many of which are intended to assist families in times of crisis (e.g., the automatic right to visit a hospitalized spouse and the right to make medical decisions on an incapacitated spouse’s behalf).
 In addition, although perhaps not widely recognized as a “benefit,” with the recognition of same-sex marriage comes access to a myriad of protections for married victims of domestic violence and intimate partner violence (“IPV”).